KevGildea/KevGildea.github.io/_pages/research.md

 <img src="/assets/images/skidonwetroad-vibe.gif" width="400">

-'For more information see my blog post: [['Deep learning techniques for human motion capture: an injury biomechanics perspective'](https://kevgildea.github.io/blog/motion-capture/)]'
+`<addr>` For more information see my blog post: [['Deep learning techniques for human motion capture: an injury biomechanics perspective'](https://kevgildea.github.io/blog/motion-capture/)]

 Parametric computational modelling may then be applied to representative collision scenarios using multibody dynamics, and finite element analysis, to determine injury reduction strategies: